 Prescribers and dispensers can use the PDMP to stop “doctor-shopping,” a tactic used by patients to obtain prescription drugs for misuse, abuse or diversion from multiple prescribers or dispensers without their knowledge.

 Colorado is currently tracking prescribers and dispensers use of the program by how many controlled substance prescriptions are being dispensed, how many Colorado patients are receiving those prescriptions and how frequently the prescribers and dispensers are accessing the system to look up a patient before prescribing or dispensing controlled substance prescriptions.

-Integrating Colorado PDMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in Colorado PDMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of Colorado PDMP data within the EHR.
+Although the integration between Practice Fusion and the Colorado PDMP is not yet available, integrating Colorado PDMP data within an Electronic Health Record (EHR) like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Colorado PDMP has the ability to automatically initiate a patient query, validate the provider’s credentials in Colorado PDMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Colorado PDMP data within the EHR.

 To register for the Colorado PMP, visit https://colorado.pmpaware.net/identities/new

 e-Prescribing allows a prescriber to use an EHR to:

 - Electronically route the prescription to the patient’s choice of pharmacy.

 e-Prescribing provides the following provider benefits:

 - Reduction in pharmacy staff time.

 - Increase in patient compliance and filled prescriptions.